IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Conclusion and Future Works

 \section{Conclusion and Future Works}

 In this work, we introduced \namex, an online auto-configuration system for jointly improving the resource cost and accuracy over inference pipelines. \namex~ uses a combination of offline profiling with online optimization to find the suitable model variant, replication factor, and batch sizes for each step of the inference pipeline.
-Real-world implementation of \namex~ and experiments using real-world traces showed that it could preserve the same cost efficiency and SLA agreement while also having a normalized accuracy improvement of up to 35\% in the two approaches compared.
-The following are some directions for future work:
+Real-world implementation of \namex~ and experiments using real-world traces showed that it could preserve the same cost efficiency and SLA agreement while also having an improvement of up to 21\% in the proposed end-to-end pipeline accuracy metric ($PAS$) compared to the two baseline approaches.
+The following are some directions for future work.

-\textbf{Scalability} \namex~ leverages Gurobi solver for finding the suitable configurations.
+\textbf{Scalability.} \namex~ leverages Gurobi solver for finding the suitable configurations.
 This worked fine in our problem setting, as a limited number of model variants were used in each step of the pipeline.
 However, an interesting future direction for ~\namex~ is to examine its performance where more model variants are available for each step of the pipeline and also in cases where we have more complicated larger graphs \cite{deepstream}.
 The adapter needs to be able to respond to bursts in less than one second, which demands either designing new heuristic methods that can find a good enough but not necessarily optimal solution or data-driven solutions like some of the methods that have been used before in similar auto-configuration context like Bayesian Optimization \cite{alipourfard2017cherrypick}, Reinforcement \cite{wang2021morphling} Learning or Causal Methods \cite{iqbal2022unicorn}.